Skip to main content

 Preview the template

-What is an air compressor 250-hour service?
+What is a air compressor 250-hour service procedure?

 A 250-hour service is the first tier of scheduled preventive maintenance for a portable diesel air compressor.
 It is performed every 250 engine hours and is classified as a minor service.
 The procedure covers engine oil and filter replacement, air filter inspection, fuel/water separator drain, receiver tank condensate drain, safety relief valve testing, compressor oil level check (rotary screw) or valve condition check (reciprocating), belt tension and condition, air hose and coupling inspection, aftercooler check, grease points, pressure gauge and regulator checks, pressure switch testing, structural inspection (wheels, frame, tow bar), earthing lead check and emergency stop testing.
 Unlike a daily pre-start check (which confirms the compressor is safe to operate), the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters and testing safety devices.
 It is typically performed by a qualified mechanic or fitter, not the operator.

-Benefits of scheduled air compressor servicing
+Benefits of using this air compressor 250-hour service procedure

 • Reduced breakdowns: regular oil, filter and fluid changes prevent engine and compressor failures that cause unplanned downtime on site.